OzBob/SFTPSSHCustomBinding/src/step1/README.md

 Every Azure Function binding is defined by an Attribute.
 The Attribute will contain all the parameters and configuration flags that you, as the author, want to expose to your consumers.

-For example, the `CosmosDBAttribute`, defines:
+For example, the `SFTPSSHAttribute`, defines:

     /// <summary>
     /// The name of the database to which the parameter applies.